royriojas/build-workflow/README.md

     file obtained from the [icomoon app](https://icomoon.io/app/#/select)
   - **target, js-target, css-target**: tasks to run `ez-frontend` targets.
   - **validate-files**: a custom task to validate files passed as parameters.
 Useful to beautify the code from within an IDE.
+  - **twig**: a simple twig template renderer

+__TODO: at some point all this tasks should be moved to their own repos in order to leave `build-workflow` a simple grunt management module__

 ## Usage

 [check usage here](docs/usage.md)